tejaswigowda/book.programmingthecloud.com/src/fewtech/html/concepts/other.md

 ## `<style>` and `<script>` Tags
 You can add CSS declarations directly into the html file using the `<style>` tag.
-This will be disucssed in detail in CSS section.
+This will be discussed in detail in CSS section.

 JavaScript can be added directly into the HTML document using the `<script>` tag.

 ## Linking External Files
-Although both CSS and JavaScriot can be embedded within the HTNL document it is a good practive to use external files for each.
+Although both CSS and JavaScript can be embedded within the HTML document it is a good practice to use external files for each.
 These external files can be *linked* into the HTML document by using the `<link>` and `<script>` tags as follows: